-- 1) the student has previously been suspended for bullying, and - 2) the student's continuing presence in the school creates, in the Principal's opinion, an unacceptable risk for the safety of another person.
+1) the student has previously been suspended for bullying, and

+2)the student's continuing presence in the school creates, in the Principal's opinion, an unacceptable risk for the safety of another person.

-Principals must also suspend a student in Grades 4 to 12, and consider referring that student for expulsion, for any incident under subsection 306 (1), of the Education Act, including bullying, that is motivated by bias, prejudice, or hate based on race, national or ethnic origin, language, colour, religion, sex, age, mental or physical disability, sexual orientation, gender identity, gender expression, or any other similar factor (e.g., socio-economic status, appearance).
+3) the bullying, that is motivated by bias, prejudice, or hate based on race, national or ethnic origin, language, colour, religion, sex, age, mental or physical disability, sexual orientation, gender identity, gender expression, or any other similar factor (e.g., socio-economic status, appearance).